AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-08-07-Coral-Metabolomics-Extraction-Protocol-for-2023-Moorea-Project.md

 #### Metabolite extraction

-- Work in small batches of [CHECK NUMBERS]
+- Work in small batches with the number of dounces available.

 - Keep samples on dry ice.